pepaslabs/pogoplug_mobile_uboot_installer/README.md

 ### 2015/10/22

-* Verified the script also works with the Pogoplug Series 4.
+* Verified the script also works with the Pogoplug Series 4 (model POGO-V4-A3-01).

 ### 2015/10/8

-* Initial version of script (for the Pogoplug Mobile).
+* Initial version of script.
+Verified to work the Pogoplug Mobile (models POGO-V4-A1-01 and POGO-V4-A1-05).